-All of that mixed with my natural talents as ENFJ: ability to see potential in others, supportive, and empathetic, also practical, focused and action-oriented.
+All of that mixed with my natural talents: practical, focused and action-oriented yet empathetic, a good listener and supportive.
 I found my sweet spot.

-In July 2015, I closed my original business “The Creative Organiser” and launched my new coaching business denisedc.com, helping my clients nail their niche, package their services, and gain the confidence to put themselves out there as the leaders they want to be.
+In July 2015, I closed my original business “The Creative Organiser” and launched my new coaching business denisedc.com, helping my clients nail their niche once and for all, create irresistible offers that sell, share their message, and overcome fears.

 Soon after that, I enrolled in a coaching training and everything fell into place.
 I knew I was on the right path, it felt expansive and I started working on purpose.

-I’d love to tell you that since then I’ve been earning 6-figure with my business every month but the story doesn’t end here.
-Once I discovered my zone of genius and started working with clients, the real challenge began – I needed to stop playing small and own my zone of genius with confidence.
+But, the story doesn’t end here.
+Once I discovered my zone of genius and started working with clients, the real challenge began – I needed to stop playing small and own my zone of genius unapologetically.

 As a rebel, I don’t like to follow the trends or look like everyone else, and building my own business presented the perfect opportunity to fully express myself and be different.
 So, instead of focusing on my zone of genius (that wasn’t easy to find in the first place), I spent time, money and energy complicating things in the name of being unique.

 I changed my message and offers many times.
-Although some ideas blossomed many others flopped, chasing shiny objects was exhausting and disheartening.
-I was constantly feeling I was back to square one, my clients base wasn’t growing, and what once was creative and exciting became boring.
+Although some ideas blossomed, many others flopped.
+I was constantly feeling I was back to square one, my clients base wasn’t growing, and what once was creative and exciting became exhausting and disheartening.